-On Windows 10, “Nearby sharing” is a new feature that allows you to share any type of files and web links with minimal efforts wirelessly to nearby devices using Bluetooth or Wi-Fi connectivity.
+On Windows 10, “Nearby Sharing” is a new feature to share any type of files and web links with minimal effort wirelessly to nearby devices using Bluetooth and Wi-Fi connectivity.

-If you ever used Apple’s AirDrop, Windows 10’s Nearby sharing will feel very familiar.
-In those times when you need to quickly send a report to your boss that you’re showing on your device, or you’re just using your tablet sitting on the couch, and you want to send a link or screenshot to someone next to you, this feature makes it super easy to transfer the content without using email attachments, cloud storage services, or setting up file sharing.
+If you ever used Apple’s AirDrop, Windows 10’s Nearby Sharing will feel very familiar.
+In those times when you need to quickly send a report to your boss, or you’re just using your tablet sitting on the couch, and you want to send a link or screenshot to someone next to you, this feature makes it super easy to transfer the content without using email attachments, cloud storage services, or setting up file sharing.

 Click on System.